99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - pre signes URLS give access to a file on a private bucket from 1min to 12hrs, using a pre-signed url by you

 - S3 access points:
-  An S3 Object Lambda access point is a new type of access point that you can create to invoke your own AWS Lambda function to modify the content of an S3 object.
+  An S3 "Object Lambda" access point is a new type of access point that you can create to invoke your own AWS Lambda function to modify the content of an S3 object.!!
   You can use S3 Object Lambda access points to transform data as it is being retrieved from an S3 bucket, without modifying the original data stored in the bucket.
-  - Or Access point policy: Users from finance can only access /finance/... files, sales can only access /sales/... files this is done with an access point policy.
+  - Or Access point policy: Users from finance can only access /finance/... files, sales can only access /sales/... files
+  this is done with an access point policy.

 - S3 Object lambda:
   if you want to run a function before its being retrieved, use and object lambda access point.